To download, save or print the Composer's mini-bio:

 Other vocal artists include: Sopranos Lorain Roberts, Louise Toppin, Carmen Balthrop, Jayme Alilow, Marquita Lister, Loraine Rodriguez, Laura English-Robinson, A. Grace Lee Mims, Allanda Small, Pamela Dillard, Helen Dilworth, Bernadine Oliphint, Bonnie Savage, Allanda Small, Alpha Floyd, Janet Alcorn, Alejandra Valarino, Lisa Edwards-Burrs, Tiffany Jackson and Gail Robinson Oturu.
 Mezzo Sopranos Angela Devine, Dorothy Lofton Jones and Patricia Eaton.
 Counter Tenor Darryl Taylor.
-Tenors Roderick George, Robert Mack, Matthew Harper, Darren Anderson, Paul Adkins, Albert Randolph Lee, William Brown, Dominic Chenes and Wills Morgan.
+Tenors Roderick George, Robert Mack, Darren Anderson, Paul Adkins, Albert Randolph Lee, William Brown, Dominic Chenes and Wills Morgan.
 Baritones Evan Boyer, Uzee Brown, Jr., Mel Foster, Sidney Outlaw, William Dempsey, Niel Davis, Anthony Turner, Edward Pleasant, Peter Lightfoot and William Clarence Marshall.
 Basses Donnie Ray Albert, Jonathan Stuckey and Eugene Thamon Simpson.

 Major Citations include: